rlannon/SIN-Language/README.md

 ### Using SIN

-Consult the wiki for an introduction and reference to the language.
+Consult the [wiki](https://github.com/truffly/SIN-Language/wiki) for a reference to the language and the [pages](https://truffly.github.io/SIN-Language) for more information.
 It is small and simple, but will continually grow in complexity as I wrote more code to allow for compilation / interpretation.
 _The program currently only supports ASCII-encoded files_, it will not be able to parse Unicode or other encoding standards.
 This is something I intend to change once the parser and compiler are more or less functional.

 ## Future Goals